GEO vs SEO: Why Ranking on Google Isn't Enough Anymore in 2026

 When someone asks ChatGPT "What's the best tool for managing social media for a small business?", they don't see ten links.
 They get a direct answer.
 And either your brand is in that answer, or it isn't.

-The goal in GEO isn't a click-through rate.
-It's a mention rate.
+The goal in GEO isn't click-through rate.
+It's mention rate.
 It's sentiment.
-It's being described positively, accurately, and consistently across multiple AI platforms — ChatGPT, Claude, Gemini, Perplexity, Google AI Overview, and whatever comes next.
+It's being described positively, accurately, and consistently across ChatGPT, Claude, Gemini, Perplexity, Google AI Mode, and whatever comes next.

 | Dimension | SEO | GEO |